SeUniVr/RestLeague/README.md

 * **Target:** Must be explicitly designed to test REST APIs
 * **Containerized:** Submissions must be easily deployable, via a Docker image

-In particular, the tools must be compatible with [RESTgym](https://github.com/SeUniVr/RESTgym), a benchmarking infrastructure specifically designed for REST API testing tools.
+In particular, the tools must be compatible with [RESTgym](https://github.com/SeUniVr/RESTgym), a benchmarking infrastructure specifically designed for REST API testing tools. *Check [here](README.md#🔍-testing-the-testing-tool) the details of our experimental setting*.

 ### 📊 Evaluation Criteria